Tom Hanks, Rita Wilson test positive for coronavirus

 Hanks had been in Australia shooting an untitled Elvis Presley biopic directed by Baz Luhrmann.
 Hanks plays Presley’s manager, Colonel Tom Parker.
 The film, currently slated for release in October 2021, has suspended production, Warner Bros. said.

 Hanks also posted his message on social media with an image of a surgical glove in a garbage can.
-He signed off saying: “Take care of yourselves!”
+He signed off saying that he would “keep the world posted and updated.”
+Said Hanks: “Take care of yourselves!”

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.